 If the transfer applicant’s record is deficient in meeting the admission requirements, the Admission Committee may require further evidence of the applicant’s ability to complete a program successfully.

 Transfer applicants with fewer than 30 semester hours or 45 quarter hours of credit will be evaluated under the requirements for freshman admission.
-Students interested in transferring after only one semester must provide final high school transcripts, official SAT or ACT scores and course registration at their current college or university.
+Students interested in transferring with less than 30 semester hours or 45 quarter hours must provide final high school transcripts, official SAT or ACT scores and course registration at their current college or university.

 Admission of International Students